joshayoung/joshayoung_website/src/pages/projects.md

 - [Ticketing System v1 (2010)](#ticketing_system)
 - [Comments and Capers Website (2009)](#commentsandcapers)
 - [Blogging System (2008)](#blogging_system)

+### <a name='notification_system'></a>Notification System (2020 - 2021)

+###### (Ruby, SQLite, Docker, Docker Compose)

+This project is build to read an API and then send notifications based on rules I set for the application.
+In this case, it is all running in a docker container and uses ruby to send the notifications.
+This project contains some private code, so I do not have it publicly hosted on GitHub for the time being.

 ### <a name='joshayoung_website'></a>Joshayoung.com (2019 - 2020)